Application guidance

 Visiting Caius

 We are open to visits from prospective applicants.
 You are welcome to turn up at any time that the College is open.
 Make sure to pick up a Caius bookmark from the Porters' Lodge, which you can use to access our interactive prospectus.
-If one of the Admissions team is in and free, we are happy to come and say hello and answer any questions – but please note we aren't able to guarantee we will be able to see you.

 If you'd like to come to one of the University or College Open Days, you can find out more here.